zakariaaouass/entra-id-iam-lab/README.md

 ## Disclaimer

 This is a personal training lab using fictional users/resources.
-No Orange production information or credentials should be included.
+No  production information